Russia Sends Iran Humanitarian Aid To Help In Coronavirus Fight - Deputy Foreign Minister - UrduPoint

 Afterward, Foreign Ministry Spokesman Abbas Mousavi thanked China, France, UK, Turkey and other countries for sending monetary and medical aid.
 China, in particular, sent medical professionals recently freed up from tackling the coronavirus spread in their country.

-As of Tuesday, Iran has over 16,000 confirmed cases of infection with over 980 deaths as a result.
-At the same time, nearly 5,000 people have recovered.
+As of Tuesday, Iran has over 16,000 confirmed cases of infection, with over 980 deaths as a result.
+Meanwhile, nearly 5,000 people have recovered.

+On Saturday, Rouhani sent letters to several world leaders, pointing out that the US sanctions against Iran not only impede its efforts against COVID-19 but also harm other countries.